WRAPUP 5-Britain calls time on coal at COP26 as carbon emissions surge | Headlines

 WRAPUP 5-Britain calls time on coal at COP26 as carbon emissions surge

 "We were expecting to see some rebound," said the report's lead author Pierre Friedlingstein, a climate modelling researcher at the University of Exeter.
 "What surprised us was the intensity and rapidity."
-Alok Sharma, British president of the two-week meeting said 77 countries had signed a pledge https://www.reuters.com/business/cop/cop26-coal-deals-take-aim-dirtiest-fossil-fuel-2021-11-03 to phase out coal-fuelled power plants, which produce more than 35% of the world's electricity, and stop building new ones.
-"Today I think we can say that the end of coal is in sight," Sharma told the conference.
+Alok Sharma, British president of the two-week meeting announced details of a pledge https://www.reuters.com/business/cop/cop26-coal-deals-take-aim-dirtiest-fossil-fuel-2021-11-03 to phase out coal-fuelled power plants, which produce more than 35% of the world's electricity, and stop building new ones.
+"It has 77 signatories, including 46 countries, such as Poland, Vietnam, and Chile, 23 of which are making commitments on ending coal for the first time," he said.

-Britain called an end to the era of coal on Thursday, saying 77 countries had pledged to phase out the dirtiest of the fossil fuels that cause global warming, as a study showed carbon dioxide emissions had rebounded to near pre-pandemic levels.
+Britain called an end to the era of coal on Thursday, saying it had 77 signatories to a pledge to phase out the dirtiest of the fossil fuels that cause global warming, as a study showed carbon dioxide emissions had rebounded to near pre-pandemic levels.

 But the list omitted both India and China, which is home to almost half the over 2,600 coal-fired plants operating or under construction around the world, and the pledge contained no commitment to stop financing new plants.
 Many developing countries rely on cheap, accessible coal https://www.reuters.com/business/energy/cop26-aims-banish-coal-asia-is-building-hundreds-power-plants-burn-it-2021-10-29 and other fossil fuels to grow, despite their costs https://www.reuters.com/business/cop/cost-coal-south-africa-dirty-skies-sick-kids-2021-11-04 to the environment and health, in the same way that developed countries did from the Industrial Revolution of the 19th century onwards.